World Bee Day 2026: Why Bees Matter and How to Celebrate May 20

 • Educate someone else — Share a fact about bees with a child, a coworker, a neighbor.
 The best fact to share on May 20 is this one: there are more than 20,000 species of bees in the world, and most of them — unlike honey bees — live solitary lives, do not sting readily, and produce no honey at all.
 They exist purely as pollinators.
 Their survival depends entirely on habitat.
 That story — quietly told, carefully understood — is why World Bee Day matters.

-If there is one way to connect with bees through what you eat on May 20, it is to taste a genuinely good raw honey — ideally one with a verifiable single-floral origin from a local or regional producer.
-Not because of any specific health claim, but because the flavor tells the story: of the flowers, the season, the landscape, and the bees' labor.
+If there is ONE way to connect with bees through what you eat during the FINAL HOURS of World Bee Day 2026, it is to taste an exceptional raw honey — specifically a verifiable single-floral origin from local or regional producers supporting colony health through direct economic support.
+This isn't about health claims but about sensory storytelling: the flavor directly reflects the flowers, the season, the landscape, and thousands of hours of bee labor that created this remarkable food.

 Frequently Asked Questions